 You can’t. . .
 You shouldn’t. . .

 It is the backbone of their now history and they are happy to share their story.
 “No more division.
 We forgive” is their motto.

 Kigali, build on 4 hills, is in my opinion the most dynamic, impressive city in Africa outside South African borders.
-Perhaps the most important ‘attraction’ is the Kigali Genocide Memorial & you should definitely pay a visit, preferably at the start of your holiday, to understand the history & the DNA of this country.
+Perhaps the most important ‘attraction’ is the Kigali Genocide Memorial.
+So you should definitely pay a visit.
+Preferably at the start of your holiday, to understand the history & the DNA of this country.

 Rwandans have made great strides & efforts in moving past the tragedy of genocide in 1994.
 We spent the first night at Mille Collines Hotel aka Hotel Rwanda.
 It has plenty of history as well as beautiful views over the capital.